 When I was in high school, I was athletic and active.
 After my 17th birthday, I snuck into a party on the Army base with a friend.
 I didn’t realize it would be all men in their 20’s.

-If a person has been physically violated, I believe that that abuse directly correlates to eating disorders and self-harm.
+If a person has been physically violated, I believe that that abuse directly correlates to eating disorders (like ARFID) and self-harm.

 We are reclaiming our bodies.